JoshAtticus/EeeBoard/README.md

 # EeeBoard
-Web dashboard for Asus EeePad
+"Smart" home dashboard, originally designed for Asus EeePads, but works on most things with a browser and javascript.